Summary

 DOUBLE LOOPS: WHAT ARE THEY EXACTLY?

 Ah!
-The right question!
+The good question!

 If we put the model to the formalism test, how would you evaluate it?

-Double loops from Edwarg Green in burgundy
+Double loops from Edwarg Green in burgundy.

 See Alessandro Squarzi for example.

-It is entirely possible to swap the duffle cardigan for a coat of the same color (or navy blue for that matter) and the same for the double-breasted jacket: it can be swapped for a single-breasted jacket.
+It is entirely possible to swap the duffle cardigan for a coat of the same color (or navy blue for that matter) and the same goes for the double-breasted jacket: it can be swapped for a single-breasted jacket.

 Monochrome by Squarzi, contemporary art.